DTrejo/dtrejo.github.io/chaos-in-your-product-prototyping.md

 tags: lean, prototyping, growth
 ---
 # ${this.title}
+## Tips for better collaboration between engineers and designers

 Note: **I no longer believe that product ideas should be _validated_.** One should only build after one has pre-sold or collected signed letters of intent to buy at